How to Make Homemade and Natural Detergent

 And the softener?

 The most natural, inexpensive, and effective method of substituting commercial softener, is to use vinegar.
 This helps clean clothes, to soften fabrics and to help prevent fuzz and static electricity.
-Additionally, vinegar softens overly hard water, that has too much lime.
-Lastly, vinegar has another great advantage: it helps clean the tubes and hoses in the washer from dirt, soap, lime, and mildew residues.
+Additionally, vinegar softens overly harsh water with too much lime.
+Lastly, vinegar has another great advantage: it helps clean the dirt, soap, lime, and mildew residues out of the washing machine tubes.
 In order to get a specific aroma, you could also use one of these essential oils:

-- Citrus (lemon, orange, mandarin): this helps deep clean, eliminates oil remains and gives clothing a delicious aroma.
+- Citrus (lemon, orange, mandarin): this helps deep clean, eliminates oil residue, and gives clothing a delicious aroma.

 - Lavender: an excellent cleansing aroma that helps disinfect and also has relaxing and softening properties.